 7. Practice self-compassion.

 When you feel like you don’t belong, one of the best things you can do for yourself is to practice self-compassion.
-For all those times you feel lonely or disconnected, even in the presence of others, give need to give yourself some kindness.
+For all those times you feel lonely or disconnected, even in the presence of others, you need to give yourself lots of kindness.

-Kindness is an act of love, and you can give that love to yourself to protect against feelings of loneliness because you feel like you don’t fit in.
+Kindness is an act of love, and you can give that love to yourself to protect against feelings that can arise from a sense of not belonging.

 8. Find your purpose in life.